|15 – 17 inches

 Indoor time is typically spent relaxing near family members or quietly playing with toys.
 Their high prey drive means that they should always be behind a fence or on a leash when spending time outdoors.
 Playful, curious, smart, and loyal, these dogs make for great family companions overall.
 Keep reading to learn everything that you ever wanted to know about the magnificent English Cocker Spaniel.

-The English Cocker Spaniel is a prized purebred dog that comes with a hefty price tag: Most puppies are sold for between $2,500 and $5,000, depending on lineage.
-Because these are purebred dogs, they should come with paperwork that verifies them as such.
+Because English Cocker Spaniels are purebred dogs, they should come with paperwork that verifies them as such.
 They should also come with a health certificate, their dewclaws removed, and their first vaccinations administered.
 These things should be included in the adoption fee.

 Even though most English Cocker Spaniels will come with a health certificate, it’s a good idea to have your new puppy checked out by a veterinarian you trust before bringing them home, especially if there are other dogs already living in the household.
 This will help protect the furry family members you already have and ensure that you don’t end up having to deal with a host of health problems as the puppy ages.